ISISComputingGroup/ibex_developers_manual/Sample-Changer-Support-Module.md

 This is done using motionSetPoints.
-The file Instrument/Settings/machinename/configurations/galil/motionsetpoints.cmd includes lines which create PVs starting LKUP:SAMPLE that perform the convertion from name to position, using the lookup file Instrument/Settings/machinename/configurations/motionSetPoints/samples.txt.
+The file Instrument/Settings/machinename/configurations/galil/motionsetpoints.cmd includes lines which create PVs starting LKUP:SAMPLE that perform the conversion from name to position, using the lookup file Instrument/Settings/machinename/configurations/motionSetPoints/samples.txt.

 The first coordinate is the position of machinename:username:MOT:STACK:Y